Detailed Information About Lightning Rod Systems

 Here, replicas of the Lake Sunapee lighthouse are used as lightning rods on the 2nd-floor deck of a Lake Sunapee home.

-who protect only the main power service.
+the system while ignoring the need for surge protection.
 All wires that enter a building can provide paths for lightning.

 Wires between buildings can create additional problems by creating "ground loops".
 Some examples of

 cables that require protection include those which connect to power, telephone, cable TV, satellite

 dishes, antennas, irrigation controls, electric gates, wells, fire pumps, surveilance cameras, landscape

 lighting, remote outdoor receptacles, swimming pools, and generators.
 Automatic transfer switches for generators often

 require additional protection as they won't be protected by a suppressor on the main panel.
 The need